JoANeS86/Python/modules/module_4.md

 at the same time.

 The array (*N-dimensional array*, or *ndarray* for short) is the core data structure of NumPy.
-To create an array, first I have to import NumPy, then the standard practice is to alias the array as np.
+To create an array, first you have to import NumPy, then the standard practice is to alias the array as np.

-If I use the type() function on an array, it'll return NumPy array, so if I want to check the data type of the contents of an array, then I'll use the NumPy attribute dtype().
+If you use the type() function on an array, it'll return NumPy array, so if you want to check the data type of the contents of an array, then you'll use the NumPy attribute dtype().

 Another NumPy attributes and methods are: